 When this procedure is carried out by an experienced surgeon, the area can be prepared for subsequent gender reassignment surgery.
 This will reduce subsequent complications and guarantee a more satisfactory result.

-The day after the operation, patient can begin to eat, get up and walk (remaining in bed or lying down for many hours can delay recovery and even lead to complications).
-Discomfort in the area is commonplace, but can be well controlled by normal medication.
+The day after the operation, patient can begin to eat, get up and walk.
+Remaining in bed or lying down for many hours can delay recovery and even lead to complications.
+Discomfort in the area is commonplace, but can be easily controlled with normal medication.
 Follow your doctor’s advice and recovery will be swifter and less troublesome.

 For some months, the area around the scar will suffer from sensitivity issues that will reduce over time.
 The pubic hair will grow back quickly, covering the area of the incision and leaving the fine scar completely hidden.

 As with any surgery, the wound may become infected or reopen, requiring treatment.
-Also, but exceptionally, blood vessels which coagulate during the procedure may accidently bleed, and so careful monitoring is required.
+Also, but exceptionally, blood vessels which coagulate during the procedure may bleed, so careful monitoring is required.
 A blood transfusion or even a second operation may be required.
-The operation and remaining in bed increases the risk of deep vein thrombosis and pulmonary embolism: to counter this, during and subsequent to the operation, prophylactic measures are taken.
+The operation and remaining in bed increase the risk of deep vein thrombosis and pulmonary embolism.
+Tto counter this, during and after the operation, prophylactic measures are taken.